Howard just sent an email I should share with you.

 Hi, Ron: Just got back from a meeting and wanted to let you in on the consequences of last year’s Christmas gift.

-Hadrian the Seventh was such a fine read that I mentioned it at lunch one day to Emily Weiss.
+Hadrian the Seventh was such a fine read that I mentioned it at lunch one day to Ellen Weiss.
 She just got promoted, by the way, and will chair Language Arts at the college this fall.
-Emily knew about Frederick Rolfe, alias Baron Corvo, and even loaned me her disintegrating copy of his Toto stories.
+Ellen knew about Frederick Rolfe, alias Baron Corvo, and even loaned me her disintegrating copy of his Toto stories.
 I was hooked after just a few pages.
 A week or so later, we had pizza and beer with her colleague Jasper Finney, director of the theater, and a conspiracy began to form before the second pitcher: In the centennial year of his death, Agincourt would have its first—and, very likely, only—Corvo Festival.

 This evening (over a kettle of wild rice soup) we roughed out a week’s worth of activities for the last half of October.
 Our wish list is pretty bold: